 Income Tax Provisions on DTAA

-Section 90 of the Income Tax Act empowers the Government of India (GOI) to enter DTAA for avoiding double taxation.
+Section 90 of the Income Tax Act empowers the Government of India (GOI) to enter into a DTAA for avoiding double taxation.

-If a person who is an Indian resident during any relevant previous year, in respect of his income, which accrued or arose outside India has paid tax on income in a foreign country that is a country which is located outside India, he shall be entitled for deduction from the Income Tax payable by him of a sum that is computed on such doubly taxed income, under:
+Suppose a person who is an Indian resident during any relevant previous year, in respect of his income, which accrued or arose outside India, has paid tax on income in a foreign country that is a country located outside India.
+In that case, he shall be entitled to a deduction from the Income Tax payable by him of a sum that is computed on such doubly taxed income, under:

-– Section 90, which states that, if the foreign country in which tax is paid by the assessee has entered double taxation avoidance agreement with the Government of India.
+– Section 90, which states that if the foreign country in which tax is paid by the assessee has entered into a double taxation avoidance agreement with the Government of India.

-– Section 91, which is stating that, if the foreign country in which the assessee has paid the income tax has formed any agreement with the Government of India.
+– Section 91, which states that if the foreign country in which the assessee has paid the income tax has formed any agreement with the Government of India.

 For calculating this, the relief should be taken as the lower of the following: